Getting Rehab Funding Right

 There are instances where buyers have had cash offers accepted, even though they did not have the cash, and the sellers refused to change the contract.
 In these cases, the buyer lost their deposit, as they were not able to conform to the terms of the agreement of sale.
 The lesson to be learned is that cash means cash, not something else!

 At a cash closing, the buyer will be advised of the exact amount that they need to bring for the transaction.
 In most cases, those funds must be wired to the closing agent or transferred by bank or certified check.
 Therefore, if you are involved in a cash purchase, make sure to have your funds cleared and available prior to closing, or you will not be in a position to close.

 State and federally chartered banks and credit unions are generally referred to as conventional lenders, giving conventional mortgages.
 According to Webster's Dictionary, conventional means "used and accepted by most people; usual or traditional."
-Rehab loans are neither of these things, as they are often unusual and very specific.
+Investor rehab loans are neither of these things, as they are often unusual and very specific.
 Conventional loans are very hard to find for rehab properties.

 While the loans from a conventional lender may be less expensive than a loan from a private or hard money lender the conventional lender will require a larger down payment on the property compared to a typical non-conventional rehab lender.

 Most conventional lenders will only lend a percentage of the current value of a property, while most hard money and private rehab lenders will lend on the after repaired value of the collateral property.